-- Specify the pdfwrite device or use the ps2pdf script. - Specify the -dPDFA option to specify PDF/A-1, -dPDFA=2 for PDF/A-2 or -dPDFA=3 for PDF/A-3. - Specify -sColorConversionStrategy=RGB, -sColorConversionStrategy=CMYK or -sColorConversionStrategy=UseDeviceIndependentColor.
-If you plan to create a device-independent color PDF file then you should set the ProcessColorModel using -sProcessColorModel=DeviceRGB or -sProcessColorModel=DeviceCMYK. - Specify a PDF/A definition file before running the input document.
+- Specify the pdfwrite device or use the ps2pdf script. - Specify the -dPDFA option to specify PDF/A-1, -dPDFA=2 for PDF/A-2 or -dPDFA=3 for PDF/A-3. - Specify -sColorConversionStrategy=RGB, -sColorConversionStrategy=CMYK or -sColorConversionStrategy=UseDeviceIndependentColor. - Specify a PDF/A definition file before running the input document.
 It provides additional information to be included in the output document.
 A sample PDF/A definition file may be found in gs/lib/PDFA\def.ps.
 You will need to modify the content of this file; in particular you must alter the /ICCProfile so that it points to a valid ICC profile for your OutputIntent.
 The string '(...)' defining the ICCProfile must be a fully qualified device and path specification appropriate for your Operating System.